tyagi1tushar/curadesk-hospital-management-system/README.md

 	•	Implemented role-based access control & secure APIs
 	•	Integrated Stripe payments, Cloudinary, and email services
 	•	Improved skills in system design, UI/UX, and scalability

-## 🤝 Contributing

-Contributions are welcome!
-Fork the repo and submit a PR 🚀

 ## ⭐ Support